 Why go for Incremental Budgeting?

-Management goes for such budgeting if it does not want to spend too much time on preparing budgets.
-Also, businesses go for this approach, if they don’t feel the need to carry thorough re-evaluation of the operations.
+Management goes for incremental budgeting if it does not want to spend too much time preparing budgets.
+Also, businesses go for this approach if they don’t feel the need to carry thorough re-evaluation of the operations.

 Easy to implement

 Being easy to implement is a major reason why businesses go for this approach.
 Also, it does not require a lot of detailed analysis like other budgeting techniques.